ecshreve/civ-bot-go/README.md

 ### Re-Picks

-If the session is configured to allow for re-picks, and at least half the players react with ♻️then, then the bot will randomly choose again.
+If the session is configured to allow for re-picks, and at least half the players react with ♻️ then, then the bot will randomly choose again.

 ![civ repick](static/repick.gif "civ repick")